Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of

 \section{What \textit{is} ``naturalistic'' computational cognitive science?}

 Naturalistic computational cognitive science is a research strategy for theory-driven cognitive science that aims to predict and understand human behavior across increasingly naturalistic settings.
-This approach gradually increases the ecological validity of experimental designs while ensuring models can accommodate both simplified and more natural conditions.
-In machine learning (\S\ref{sec:building}), analogous strategies have enabled models that can work with real-world data, albeit imperfectly.
+This approach gradually increases the ecological validity of experimental designs while ensuring models can accommodate both simplified and more natural conditions. \wilka{Of course, our emphasis on naturalism does not imply that simple experimental paradigms are useless---they remain valuable, and the goal is to extend them with naturalistic settings rather than replace them.} In machine learning (\S\ref{sec:building}), analogous strategies have enabled models that can work with real-world data, albeit imperfectly.

+\wilka{Aside from our focus on learning-based methods, this approach is model-class agnostic and compatible with many learning-based frameworks, including Bayesian models~\citep{lee2013bayesian}, RL~\citep{collins2019reinforcement}, predictive representations~\citep{carvalho2024predictive}, and program synthesis~\citep{rule2024symbolic}.
+The main criterion we advocate for is that models are theory-driven---not black-box foundation models trained to reproduce experimental data~\citep{binz2024centaurfoundationmodelhuman}, though these may be a useful tool for experimental design.}

 As in other approaches within computational cognitive science, this approach starts with formulating models and designing controlled experiments to isolate core phenomena.
 Like prior work, we place an emphasis on \textit{model generalization}, i.e. predicting human behavior on data the model hasn't been exposed to---including data from new experimental conditions or tasks \citep{busemeyer2000model}.
 Therefore, \begin{enumerate} \item Model parameters are estimated with a ``training'' distribution before being evaluated. \item Models should predict human behavior on held-out examples that neither the model nor humans have encountered. \end{enumerate}